Kalani Peʻa: Music career

 In November 2019 a compilation album titled "Hawaiian Lullaby" by Haku Collective, a production agency based in Honolulu was nominated in the 62nd Annual Grammy Awards under the Best Regional Roots Music Album category.
 He contributed a song, titled “Ōpae Ē” which is a well known traditional Hawaiian song also covered by Israel Kamakawiwoʻole.
 The producers on album were Kimie Miner and Imua Garza.

 In April 2021 Pe'a released his third album titled Kau Ka Pe'a.
 It was recorded during the COVID-19 pandemic.
 The album pays tribute to people and places.
 The album honors royal Hawaiian ali'i including Kalākaua, Kamehameha I and Queen Kalama.
 It includes seven original Hawaiian language songs written or co-written by Pe'a, plus covers of "When I Fall in Love" by Heyman/Young and "Bring Him Home (Les Misérables)" from Les Misérables.

 In April 2022 Pe'a won his third Grammy Award for Kau Ka Pe'a in the Best Regional Roots Music Album category.
-At the 64th Annual Grammy Awards Premiere Ceremony Pe'a performed as apart of the opening act at the MGM Grand in Las Vegas.
+At the 64th Annual Grammy Awards Premiere Ceremony Pe'a performed as part of the opening act at the MGM Grand in Las Vegas.
 The song "Dance to the Music" by Sly and the Family Stone was performed by Kalani Pe’a, Nnenna Freelon, Madison Cunningham, Falu, The Isaacs And John Popper.

+Peʻa made his Carnegie Hall debut in 2024.
+He was selected as the first native Hawaiian to present Hawaiian Music as part of their "Musical Explorers" program.
+Peʻa performed eight private concerts and two public shows which were sold out for a total of ten concerts in New York City.
+The show was led by Grammy Award winner, Kalani Pe'a; violinist and singer Layth Sidiq, traditions of Iraqi folk music; and Dominican Roots music, led by guitarist, vocalist, and composer Yasser Tejeda.
+The ten concerts were held inside of Zankel Hall.

+Kalani Peʻa was inducted into the "Maui Nui Hall of Fame" in June 2024.
+The inductees included 40 individuals in Music, Film and Sports.
+The list of name highlighted those who have left a lasting impact in their respective fields.
+Some of the names included in the "Maui Nui Hall of Fame" were Kealiʻi Reichel, Amy Hānaialiʻi Gilliom and Willie K.